Why Your Website Rebuild Needs An SEO Strategy In 2019

 -Backlink Audit.
 Run a backlink audit for your website with tools like SEMRush and Ahrefs, and make sure pages that have gained quality links are migrated over.

 Not all website rebuilds are made equal.
 The larger site you have, the more at risk it is for losing search rankings, traffic, and backlinks post-rebuild.
 In some cases, this is years of work that can be compromised!
-It’s incredibly important you consult with an SEO Agency, like the experts here at ASTOUNDZ, or ask key questions to your website developers about migrating content before launching your site.
+It’s incredibly important you consult with an SEO Agency, like the experts here at ASTOUNDZ.
+We’d be glad to chat about how we can help you navigate a website rebuild and to build any strategy you may need.

 WORK WITH US!